davidmrowe/www.rowerunning.co.uk/_posts/2015/2015-09-28-kona-diaries-2015-day-4-el-scorchio.md

 ![Ready for the start of the race](/images/2015/20150927-0072889.jpg) *Ready for the start of the race*

 With my GoPro camera stuffed down the front of my shorts I thought this might encourage some sea life (i.e., dolphins and turtles) to make an appearance but unfortunately it was not to be!
 Instead I took some photos of a couple of the swim buoys that are permanently anchored out here.
-There's a few more out there in addition towhat I've shown here.
+There's a few more out there in addition to what I've shown here.

 ![](/images/2015/20150927-0092956.jpg)